About us

 - support bike advocate groups such as Bike Maryland and WABA.

 Most of the events are for casual bicycle riding on scenic trails.
 We target rail and greenway trails, which are bicycle-friendly trails that tend to parallel old train tracks, canals, and rivers.
-Since trains did not do well on anything over a 3% grade, these trails are amazingly flat.
+Since trains did not do well on anything over a 3% grade, these trails are mostly flat.
 They go through some beautiful areas and quaint towns, often where food and drink are plentiful.

 We avoid streets as much as possible, although some of the trails may include a bike lane or shoulder for a small portion of the ride.
 Only a small number of routes use roads more than 25% of the time.
 Any route that is mostly on roads will be titled with "ROAD RIDE " so they can be easily identified.